 Last update: 16 May 2022

 This measure serves to provide support for researchers who have fled the war in Ukraine.
 These persons should be employed at Luxembourg public research institutions in ongoing FNR projects for a maximum of 6 months based on requests for additional funding.
-The FNR earmarks 1 MEUR for these grants.
-Additionally, 5 INTER Mobility grants in the 2022-2 call are earmarked for researchers from Ukraine.
+Requests for additional funding are accepted continuously until 28 November 2022.

 Researchers, including technical personnel